How to Build a Marketplace Website

 - How do you monetize it?

 Let’s follow the list and start by discussing the first aspect.

-You should be able to state the problem in 1-2 sentences.
+You should also be able to state the problem in 1-2 sentences.
 For instance, “My idea helps people reach point B from point A fastly”.

-And you should answer two questions:
+And finally, you should be able to answer the following two questions: